vtexdocs/dev-portal-content/docs/guides/Master-Data/guides/pagination-in-the-master-data-api.md

 For example, `resources=0-100` would return the first 100 documents from index 0 to 99.
 Note that you are limited to retrieving 100 documents per query.

+>ℹ When paginating, the `_sort` parameter is recommended.
+The API by itself does not guarantee order, so without a defined `_sort`, documents may return duplicate or not return at the expected page.

 ### Retrieving subsequent pages

 To retrieve the next set of results, adjust the `x` and `y` values accordingly.
 For example, to get the next 100 documents after the first set, your `REST-Range` header would look like this: `resources=100-200`.